 Black crappie were first collected at Keokee Lake in the 2005 electrofishing sample.
 Crappie may have been present prior to 2005, but undetected by electrofishing because much of the shoreline was inaccessible.
 Catch rates increased from 2005 to 2008, but have declined since then (Figure 3).
 No crappie were collected in 2009, 2011, and only 2 were collected in 2012.
+The 2013 sample produced a total of eight.
 The data suggest that crappie are not abundant and have sustained low population numbers.
 Crappie abundance will be monitored as water quality increases.

 Figure 3.
-Number of black crappie collected per hour of sampling in Keokee Lake 2000-2012.
+Number of black crappie collected per hour of sampling in Keokee Lake 2000-2013.